 - On July 8, 2020, the Company announced it had engaged Dr. Craig Abbey, Ph.D., to develop and present proposed reader study designs to the FDA during the Company's pre-submission meeting for approval of its Breast CT Imaging System. - On July 10, 2020, the Company announced that its board of directors has adopted a long-term incentive plan (the "LTIP"), for the purpose of attracting, retaining and motivating key individuals.
 A total of 2,996,549 common shares, being 10% of the total number of issued and outstanding common shares on the date of adoption of the LTIP, are issuable under the LTIP. - On August 18, 2020, the Company announced it had filed a Pre-Submission Application with the US Food and Drug Administration (FDA) marking the beginning of the market approval process for the Company's commercial Breast CT Imaging System.
 This filing is a major milestone for inventors, stakeholders and advocates for breast CT and women's health. - On August 27, 2020, the Company appointed Ms. Jaclyn Thast as Corporate Secretary of the Company. - On August 31, 2020, the Company announced it had entered into a consulting agreement with MarketSmart Communications Inc. ("MarketSmart") to help build awareness of the Company's corporate profile within the investment community.
 The terms of the agreement are for an initial six months with an option for renewal and a monthly fee of \$8,500.
 Additionally, the Company issued 300,000 stock options to MarketSmart at an exercise price of \$0.75 for a two-year term.
-The stock options vest immediately. - On September 15, 2020, the Company appointed Mr. Alexander Tokman as Strategic Advisor to the Company's advisory board.
-The Company granted Mr. Tokman 100,000 stock options at an exercise price of \$0.72 expiring in two years. - The Company has announced it will hold its Annual General Meeting on October 2, 2020.
+The stock options vest immediately.
+The options were cancelled on December 1, 2020. - On September 15, 2020, the Company appointed Mr. Alexander Tokman as Strategic Advisor to the Company's advisory board.
+The Company granted Mr. Tokman 100,000 stock options at an exercise price of \$0.72 expiring in two years. - On September 28, 2020, the Company announced that its Executive and Scientific Advisory Teams will meet the U.S. Food and Drug Administration ("FDA") on October 20, 2020 to present and obtain feedback on product and indication for use statements, device labelling terms, future marketing claims and study designs. - The Company held its Annual General Meeting on October 2, 2020 with all matters passing. - On November 2, 2020, the Company announced it entered into an agreement with Doug McKay and Associates to provide investor relations services for a period of 12 months for a fee of \$108,000.
+In addition, 300,000 stock options were granted, priced at \$1.32 with a two-year term.
+The options were cancelled on December 1, 2020. - On November 2, 2020, the Company announced it entered into an agreement with Dan Sammartino to provide investor relations services for a period of 12 months with a monthly fee of \$5,000.
+In addition, 200,000 stock options were granted, priced at \$1.32 with a two-year term. - On December 15, 2020, the Company announced it has received the finalized meeting minutes from the U.S. Food and Drug Administration ("FDA") in connection with the Company's recent pre-submission meeting and the market approval process for its commercial Breast CT Imaging System.
+The Company's scientific and commercialization teams met after receiving the finalized minutes and feedback from the FDA and have set action items to accelerate objectives focused on engineering, clinical trial planning, and payor engagements to bring breast CT to the market.